jbostoen/iTop-custom-extensions/web/extensions/jb-geom-pro/readme.md

 ## Special note
 This extension was complex to develop and is now very feature rich, so this became a professional extension.
-If you want to use this extension and get support, get in touch please to discuss terms: **jbostoen.itop@outlook.com**
+If you want to use this extension and get support, please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?